shokuninstudio/Dou/README.md

 ## Getting Started
 1. Install PySide6 with pip install pyside6
 2. Launch Dou directly via the Terminal or build an executable for macOS, Windows or Linux with Pyinstaller
-3. Double-click anywhere on the canvas to create a new node
+3. Double-click anywhere on the canvas to create a new text node, double click a text node to edit them
+4. Import a text file as a node
-4. Type your content into the node or text editor panel
+5. Type on a text node or in the text editor panel for longer texts
-5. Create additional nodes and connect them by dragging from the connection points
+6. Connect text nodes by dragging from the connection points
+7. Create groups (each one is a path) of text nodes with different colours to separate them visually
-6. Use the chat panel to analyse your notes with AI
+8. Use the chat panel to analyse a path of text nodes
-7. Save your project using File → Save Project
+9. Load and Save projects with one click
-8. Easy to remember controls.
-Double click to create or edit a text node.
+10. Easy to remember controls.
+Standard Copy, Cut and Paste shortcuts.
 Right click to pan the canvas.
 Command/CTRL + or - to zoom in or out.

 ---
 *Dou by Shokunin Studio © 2025*